Waukesha parade crash suspect's bail raises questions | Law-Order

 One pending case against Darrell Brooks Jr. included an allegation that he deliberately hit a woman with his car in early November after a fight.
 Prosecutors in Milwaukee County on Monday called their bail recommendation “inappropriately low” given the facts of that case and the Sunday crash, and said they would review it.

-Julius Kim, a defence attorney and former assistant prosecutor, said the bail could easily have been set more than twice as high.
+Julius Kim, a defense attorney and former assistant prosecutor, said the bail could easily have been set more than twice as high.

-Brooks has been charged with crimes 16 times since 1999 and had two outstanding cases against him at the time of the parade disaster.
-That included resisting or obstructing an officer, reckless endangering, disorderly conduct, bail jumping and battery for the Nov.
-2 incident.
-Thompson said police were going to recommend he face five charges of first-degree intentional homicide, which is punishable by life in prison.
+Brooks has been charged with crimes more than a dozen times since 1999 and had two outstanding cases against him at the time of the parade disaster.
+That included resisting or obstructing an officer, reckless endangering, disorderly conduct, bail jumping and battery for the November 2 incident.
+Thompson said police were going to recommend he face five charges of first degree intentional homicide, which is punishable by life in prison.
+He was to appear in court Tuesday afternoon.

 “We don't want to have a kneejerk reaction here and say 'Let's lock up a lot of people pretrial,” said John Gross, a law professor at the University of Wisconsin Law School and also director of its Public Defender Project.